Flowtrace meeting analytics optimizes meetings by addressing pain points and enhancing efficiency, productivity, and team engagement.

 - Sitting in useless meetings drains an employee off their energy, brainpower, and stamina.
 After coming out of an unproductive meeting, an employee needs some time to recover, affecting their productivity.

 - 44% of participants in a survey said that sudden or unscheduled meetings mean that they do not have enough time to focus on their work.

 - 95% of meeting attendees lose focus and miss parts of the meeting, while 39% doze off at meetings.

-We have compiled an Internal Meeting Best Guide, including an internal meeting policy template you can easily edit and share with your teams.
+We have compiled a Meeting Best Guide, including an internal meeting policy template which you can easily edit and share with your teams.
 You can alternatively view our meeting culture toolbox to see how we automate meeting feedback and review process to take the more advanced step with your meetings.

-Our company meeting best practice guide covers the basics about how to improve the quality of company meetings and how to use meeting templates for quick wins you can implement right now.
+Our company meeting best practice guide covers all the essential about how to improve the quality of company meetings and how to use meeting templates for quick wins you can implement right now.